Sharly-Chess/sharly-chess.github.io/dev/faq.en.md

 ## Application

 {% details Can access to the arbitration interface be restricted? %}
-  The arbitration interface is accessible only from the server itself, on the local URL (`http://localhost` or `http://127.0.0.1`).
+  The administration interface, which allows any operation, is accessible only from the server itself, via the local URL (`http://localhost` or `http://127.0.0.1`).

-  If result entry is performed on the web server, open the public interface (`http://192.168.x.x`) and the arbitration pages will not be accessible.
+  To access the public pages from the server as if you were on a client (for check-in and results entry), connect to the public interface (`http://192.168.x.x`).
+  The arbitration pages will be inaccessible by default on this interface.

+  Finally, you can delegate some arbitration tasks to clients in the [Staff tab]({% link docs/network/staff.en.md %}).

 {% enddetails %}

 {% details id:standard-rating caption:"Why is there an option to use the standard rating for unrated players in rapid and blitz games?" %}